tonysebion/bronze-foundry/docs/SILVER_JOIN.md

 - `join_keys`: the business keys that appear in both inputs; at least one key is required.
 - `chunk_size`: optionally break the left-hand input into chunks to mitigate memory pressure before merging; set to `0` or omit to join in a single operation.
 - `select_columns`/`projection`: trim the output to a specific column order after the join so downstream Silver writers stay predictable.
+- `checkpoint_dir`: override where `progress.json` is written (defaults to `<output path>/.join_progress`).
+The tracker records the chunk index, row counts, and sample join keys so retries can pick up where the last successful chunk ended.

 You can still point each asset at cloud storage by reusing `platform.bronze.storage_backend`, supply the right credentials (`s3`, Azure, etc.), and add the same `storage_metadata` fields you use for Bronze. `silver_join` enforces the same storage policy, so running with `--storage-scope onprem` (or `--onprem-only`) rejects any cloud backend that does not advertise `storage_metadata.boundary=onprem` while logging which assets contributed to the new lineage.